HP Pavilion tx series

 The HP Pavilion TX Series is a series of convertible notebook computers from Hewlett Packard introduced in February 2007.
+The Pavilion TX series has been superseded by the HP Touchsmart tx2 series, and subsequently by the HP Touchsmart tm2.

 TX1000

 These notebooks are designed for Windows Vista.
 The TX series uses the AMD Turion 64 X2 series of processors.
 This series has a 12.1-inch touch screen and a DVD+RW; it competed well with the top-of-the-line tablets at the time of its release.
 All models came with an NVIDIA GeForce Go 6150 graphics system, which features 128 MB of integrated graphics and an extra shared graphics memory of up to 916 MB.

-This model has been superseded by the HP Touchsmart tx2 Series, and subsequently by the HP Touchsmart tm2.

 Design

 The series is delivered with the HP Imprint Finish.
 The form factor is referred to as a "convertible tablet", that is, the screen can be rotated to use the notebook as a slate with the included stylus.
 The current model has a glossy, black plastic casing and a perforated touchpad.
 The speakers are located near the hinge, on the screen; and the webcam on the top of the screen.
 The stereo microphones are also mounted on the screen and the tablet comes with an optional fingerprint reader.
 The standard 6-cell battery juts out to form a hand-grip and the DVD drive can be replaced with a plastic "weight-saver".